 Moreover, data reported by the Bank and available through both public and private databases shows that minorities in Miami received predatory loan terms from Citi more frequently than white borrowers, regardless of creditworthiness.

-Citibank was also sued by Los Angeles in 2013 for what the city attorney refered to as a "continuing pattern of discriminatory mortgage lending practices."
+Citibank was also sued by Los Angeles in 2013 for what the city attorney referred to as a "continuing pattern of discriminatory mortgage lending practices."
 This is why I reacted so strongly to seeing Citi's name on a report extolling the virtues of worker cooperatives.
 It is no stretch to say, as I often have, that Citi and its ilk are criminal organizations, and it is the very communities that the Cooperative Growth Ecosystem report seeks to benefit that have been the primary victims of Citi's crimes...and the effects of that criminality are on-going.
-Citi may have paid some fines to the Feds, but the people who were first lured into dangerous loans and then merciliessly foreclosed upon when the bubble burst are still without their homes.
-Citibank got bailed out by the Treasury and the Federal Reserve when their misdeeds led to their own implosioin -- to the tune of billions of dollars -- but the victims of their scams got nothing.
+Citi may have paid some fines to the Feds, but the people who were first lured into dangerous loans and then mercilessly foreclosed upon when the bubble burst are still without their homes.
+Citibank got bailed out by the Treasury and the Federal Reserve when their misdeeds led to their own implosion -- to the tune of billions of dollars -- but the victims of their scams got nothing.

 The very communities that the Cooperative Growth Ecosystem report seeks to benefit have been the primary victims of Citi's crimes

 We should not be providing Public Relations cover to enterprises like Citibank.
 No matter what their corporate PR people may claim, they do not have the best interests of anybody's community at heart -- their actions have proven that, time and time again.
 If they seem to be supporting our efforts, we can be sure it is for their own purposes, and not for ours.
-It is contingent upon us to show solidarity with the victims of financial crime, not to partner with the perpetrators (even if, like the Bumpy Johnson character in American Gangster, they occassionally give a truck load of Christmas presents away to the poor).
+It is contingent upon us to show solidarity with the victims of financial crime, not to partner with the perpetrators (even if, like the Bumpy Johnson character in American Gangster, they occasionally give a truck load of Christmas presents away to the poor).

 The second example came to my attention via an article in the Guardian about the potential partnership between SEIU and AirBnb which, thankfully, was scuttled after an outcry from SEIU membership.
 In the article, however, it was mentioned that Cooperative Cleaning of New York already has a partnership with AirBnb to provide housekeeping services for hosts.
 On the one hand, it's great for Cooperative Cleaning to have the kind of steady clientele that I would assume AirBnb provides them.
-Unfotunatley, AirBnb, while popular with users, has a business model that is based on ignoring laws and regulations and encouraging others to do the same.
-While some lipservice is paid by the company to hosts being responsible for abiding by local rules, they don't offer much direction in figuring out what those rules might be.
+Unfotunately, AirBnb, while popular with users, has a business model that is based on ignoring laws and regulations and encouraging others to do the same.
+While some lip-service is paid by the company to hosts being responsible for abiding by local rules, they don't offer much direction in figuring out what those rules might be.
 The result of this fast-and-loose attitude towards long-established regulations is that in many places large amounts of residential housing have been turned into AirBnb rentals, not only violating local zoning ordinances and avoiding hotel taxes and regulations, but also removing residential housing from the marketplace and thereby increasing the price of the residential housing stock.

 The issues with AirBnb are not so stark as with Citibank, but they are there nonetheless.
-So called "on-line platform" companies like Uber, Lyft and AirBnb are based on blatantly violating regulations in their respective industries (transportation and lodging), while using the existance of an on-line interface (a smartphone app or website) to obfuscate what business they're in.
+So called "on-line platform" companies like Uber, Lyft and AirBnb are based on blatantly violating regulations in their respective industries (transportation and lodging), while using the existence of an on-line interface (a smartphone app or website) to obfuscate what business they're in.
 "We're not a taxi company, we're a tech company!" says Uber, which is like a pizza delivery place claiming to be a telcom company because they take orders over the phone.
-And just like Uber encourages both drivers and riders to not think twice about violating taxi regulations, AirBnb facilitates the existance of illegal hotels in a way that would be utterly transparent if it weren't for the existence of their on-line platform.
+And just like Uber encourages both drivers and riders to not think twice about violating taxi regulations, AirBnb facilitates the existence of illegal hotels in a way that would be utterly transparent if it weren't for the existence of their on-line platform.

 A developer could not, for instance, buy up a block of residential homes and just tear them down and replace them with a hotel.
 Such action would have to be approved by the local government at a minimum, and in most places would be prohibited by zoning regulations.
 But that is exactly the type of thing that AirBnb is facilitating.
-A friend recently travelled to New Orleans, where he booked a room through AirBnb, and was quite surprised to find upon arriving that every house in the neighborhood was owned by the same guy and every one was being rented out through the website.
+A friend recently traveled to New Orleans, where he booked a room through AirBnb, and was quite surprised to find upon arriving that every house in the neighborhood was owned by the same guy and every one was being rented out through the website.
 A few locals had jobs as caretakers, but apart from that, the entire neighborhood of previously residential houses had been turned over to the tourists.

 And the main beneficiaries of this skirting of the law are, as usual, not the small operators or people actually providing the services.
 The owners of the company, who take a cut of each transaction while pushing all the risk of actually housing random strangers onto the hosts are the only ones getting rich off AirBnb.
 Well, them and unscrupulous business people like whoever owns that neighborhood in NOLA.
 This is just one of the reasons that news of the SEIU's possible partnership with AirBnb created such internal dissension at the union.